MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 our travel agency*, so as an awardee you will have to be able to respond to our communications (via email) immediately and act quickly.

-Bursary recipients will be notified by May 29.
+Bursary recipients will be notified on May 29 or earlier.

 ### Online participants